 Health insurance, or medical insurance, is a contract between you and a health insurer.
-It requires the health insurer to pay some or all of your health care costs in exchange for a monthly payment you pay to them.
-The monthly cost of the insurance is called the premium.
+It covers some or all your healthcare costs in exchange for a monthly payment.
+The monthly cost of the insurance you pay is called the premium.

 How do I get health insurance?

 In the United States, you can get health insurance through:

 - government (public health) insurance programs

 - your job, with help from your employer

 - private health insurance that you buy yourself

 Government health insurance programs offer help to people who can’t afford health insurance or who meet certain requirements.
 It is offered by the federal or state government.
 It can also be called a public health program.